uc-cdis/gen3-user-data-library/docs/remaining_work.md

 - change any create or update to throw if no items provided
 - if use passes invalid data, throw instead of creating default empty list
 - abstract validation step on all endpoints (e.g. MAX ITEM/MAX LISTS)
-## Documentation (Either here or conflunce)

-- move these comments into confluence doc

-    claim is a terminology
-    token has a bunch of info
-    info i "claim" is true
-    jwt, sever validates info was not modified and allows you to do what you want to do pub/priv key encryption
-    fence has both keys, signs token, provides to user only fence has priv
-    on server side, decode content and ensure it has not been modified validating token has not been modified using fence if true, returns token contents (encoded json base 64) code is defined by oauth
-    sub field is required by oauth (sub = subject) only use case is to get unique sub id

-- make note in docs:
-  -         # how to test non-existent user?
-          # if they have token they exist, if they don't they're auth
-- make a note in docs that we don't need to worry about a user trying to update the wrong list because that's handled in the auth portion
 ## Minor Problems
 -  fix the base class not having a router in BaseTestRouter
 ```NOTES: